Rona is a travel writer who explores the world, yet she’s most at home enjoying Orlando’s natural, quirky and cultural attractions.

 Want to get out and take pictures?
 Designated areas invite parking along the way.
 To learn about what you’re seeing, tune into an audio tour via your smartphone.
 It’s all free.

 6. Pop-up Entertainment

 Look for the little guys providing entertainment, too.
-Creative types regularly conjure up pop-ups, which are temporary, and more modest, performances outdoors.
+Creative types regularly conjure up pop-ups and performances outdoors.